RaminJafari/DL-MRI-Water-Fat-Separation/README.md

 # CNN-DL-MRI-water-fat-separation

-This code solves the optimization problem of water/fat separation in MRI by reconstrucitng water, fat, field, and R2* from input complex GRE data with 6 echoes using No-Training Deep Neural Networks (NTD) method.
+This code solves the optimization problem of water/fat separation in MRI by reconstrucitng water, fat, field, and R2* from input complex GRE data with 6 echoes using No-Training Deep Neural Network (NTD) method.
 For details please see: https://arxiv.org/abs/2004.07923